lindgr3n/heroes-of-vue/docs/tutorial/README.md

 ### Data

-[`Data`](https://vuejs.org/v2/guide/instance.html#Data-and-Methods) is where we declare properties used in the component.
-These properties become reactive.
-So if a properties changes it will trigger a re-render.
+The `data` block is where we declare properties used in the component.
+Find more information in the [documentation for data](https://vuejs.org/v2/guide/instance.html#Data-and-Methods).

+In short these properties will become reactive.
+If a reactive property change it will trigger a re-render.

 ### Template

-[Template](https://vuejs.org/v2/guide/syntax.html) is where we declare how the component should look.
+The `template` is where we declare how the component should look.
+Check out [documentation for template](https://vuejs.org/v2/guide/syntax.html) to find more information.

 Look at [part2](https://heroes-of-vue.netlify.com/tutorial-parts/part2.html) to see it in action.

 ### Filters to transform data

-Would it not look better to show the hero name in uppercase?
-Could just do `hero.name.toUpperCase()` in the template or in the data object.
-But then we get some special logic and no possibility to reuse the logic.
-Also what if we don't want our name to be upperCase?
+How would it look to have the hero name in uppercase?
+Could do `hero.name.toUpperCase()` in the template or in the `hero.name` property.

+But then we get some special logic and no possibility to reuse it.
+Also what if we don't want our name to be upperCase in some other part of the component?

 Instead we can make use of Vue's [Filter system](https://vuejs.org/v2/guide/filters.html).

-Here we can define a filter on our component.
+Here we define an filter on our component.

 ```js
 filters: {